Hubmakerlabs/replicatr/README.md

 nostr [NIP (nostr implementation possibilities) specification](https://github.com/nostr-protocol/nips).

-It will use a [badger](https://github.com/dgraph-io/badger) data store for local caching, and interface with the [internet computer](https://internetcomputer.org/) for storage of all event types except ephemeral and private events.
+It will use a [badger](https://github.com/dgraph-io/badger) key/value store for local caching, and interface, and be designed to integrate with **layer 2** data storage systems such as [the internet computer protocol](https://internetcomputer.org) - and to bring the borderless, low friction connectivity of Nostr to the world.

+# Documentation

+todo

+## developer notes

-## Notes about the logger
+### Notes about the logger

 Due to its high performance at rendering and its programmable custom hyperlink capability, VTE based terminal